Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ## What is Posit?

 - Properties:
-	- If value exponent is more close to zero, regime bit is shorter, more space for fraction, which mean more precision.
+	- If value exponent is closer to zero -> regime bit is shorter -> more space for fraction -> which mean more precision.
-	- Under same es-val, conversion between n-bit requires only truncate/pad zeros.
+	- Under same es-val, conversion between n-bits requires only truncate/pad zeros.

 ---
 ## Contribution: